Ocawesome101/oc-monolith/util/DOCS.md

 ### Table protection

-ComputOS provides a `protect` function, which effectively makes tables and their metatables completely read-only.
+Monolith provides a `protect` function, which effectively makes tables and their metatables completely read-only.

-WARNING: make sure you aren't gonna change your table or your metatable, because it won't work! `setmetatable` and `getmetatable` are wrapped in the kernel to respect the `__ro` flag in a metatable.
+WARNING: `setmetatable` and `getmetatable` are wrapped in the kernel to respect the `__ro` flag in a metatable, making table modification when `mtblro` is true virtually impossible.

 Syntax: